Bob Frizzell Award – February 15

 This award for classroom teaching or scholarship is made possible by a special grant from BNSF Railway.
 Each instructional division selects nominees.
 A distinguished educator selects the top recipients from the nominees.

-For more details about the award, BNSF Award Packet.
+For more details about the award, see the BNSF award criteria packet.

 The JCCC Foundation Awards Committee established the JCCC Colleague Award to honor JCCC Faculty and Staff who through outstanding service and generous contribution sought to improve the lives of JCCC students, College programs and assist in the Foundation stewardship and fund-raising initiatives.